 Pingualuit Crater Lake Facts

-- As a result, the water stays extraordinarily clear.
-In fact, this lake has been called one of the clearest lakes in the world.
+- As a result, the water of the awesome Pingualuit Crater Lake remains almost perpetually extraordinarily clear.
+In fact, this remarkable characteristic has earned it quite a reputation.
+This lake has been called one of the clearest lakes in the world.

-Pingualuit Crater Lake Description
+Pingualuit Crater Lake Physical Description

-The walls of the crater measure 1,300 ft (400 m) high.
+Yet its diameter isn’t its only fascinating characteristic.
+For one, the walls of the crater itself measure roughly 1,300 ft (400 m) high.
 These walls also rise roughly 521 ft (159 m) above the surrounding terrain.
-The lake itself averages nearly 876 ft (267 m) deep.
+Plus, the beautiful lake itself averages nearly 876 ft (267 m) deep.

 Pingualuit Crater Lake Formation and Mystery

-Instead of striking at an angle, the object struck the earth almost perfectly horizontally.
-A nearly circular crater formed as a result of the impact.
+Instead of striking at an angle, as usually happens, the object struck the earth almost perfectly vertically.
+In an astounding occurrence, a nearly circular crater formed as a result of the impact.
 Analysis of the rocks indicates the meteorite was of the chondrite type.

 As a result of glacial activity during the last ice age, the crater filled with ice.
 This action occurred over a great period of time.
 The withdrawal of the ice sheet left the crater itself filled with ice.
 The lake formed from the melting ice, and now comprises a closed system.

 To the amazement of those who learn of Pingualuit Crater Lake, one last mystery remains.
 That’s due to the fact that a single species of fish inhabits the lake.
 These have adapted to survive with minimal sources of food.
 How these came to inhabit the lake remains a mystery.